 I’ve since learned a lot more about my depression, what triggers it and how to manage it.
 Unfortunately, when my depression is severe I don’t eat well, I don’t sleep well, and I don’t feel well.
 It can be a gorgeous sunny day and all I feel is gray.
 Everywhere I go, it feels like I’m trudging through molasses.
 But now I know how to anticipate that gray.
 I have resources and a plan in place.

-When I got pregnant with my second daughter, I saw a psychiatrist and took Lexapro throughout my pregnancy.
+I was determined to avoid depression during pregnancy the second time around, when I became pregnant with my younger daughter.
+I saw a psychiatrist and took Lexapro throughout my pregnancy.
 We had a postpartum plan, since I had also developed postpartum depression with my first daughter.
 We had a plan for managing my medication after my delivery, too.
 And, yes, I say “we” because it’s important.
 Women who are pregnant and debilitated by depression cannot get better alone.
 My husband, friends, mom, and doctors all helped me.
 Yes, I had to help myself first.
 And I know that now.
 I had to get over the stigma of being a mom/woman/person living with depression.
 I had to choose to get better.

 And I can’t say the stigma ever goes away.
 It’s hard to take a pill (or several sometimes) for something intangible and unseen.
-When everything around you says a woman shouldn’t take any drug during pregnancy, it’s not easy to reconcile your own needs over that of an unborn child.
+When everything around you says a woman shouldn’t take any drug during pregnancy, or even feel depression during pregnancy, it’s not easy to reconcile your own needs over that of an unborn child.
 But here’s the thing: You can’t think of it that way, because being well is what your unborn child needs.

 I can say that I have seen how much my family and friends care for me and I hope that if my daughters are ever suffering from depression or anxiety, I will have the precise experience to help them through.